confluentmedical/nitinol-design-concepts/215-monte-carlo/README.md

              xzD = ifelse(xzD<=0,0,xzD))
  ```

-Now we have established the maximum defect size for each orientation at each integration point, so all we have left to so is calculate the value of the stress intensity factor K and delta-K for each orientation, at each point.
+Now we have established the maximum defect size for each orientation at each integration point, so all we have left to do is calculate the value of the stress intensity factor K and delta-K for each orientation, at each point.
 We use the formula described above, converting defect size in microns to meters, so the resulting units are in MPa root-meters, consistent with conventions for reporting K values.

 ```R
     df <- df %>%